Fluctuations of the 2-spin SSK model with magnetic field

 \subsection{High temperature or slowly decaying magnetic field (Gaussian regime)}

 If either the inverse temperature $\beta$ satisfies $\beta <1$ or if the magnetic field $h$ is not too small, the fluctuations of the SSK model are in general Gaussian.
 All of the results in this subsection are proven in Section \ref{sec:gauss}.
-The following theorem provides an expansion of the free energy in terms of random matrix quantities.
-Asymptotic fluctuation results from random matrix theory are then used to obtain the asymptotic fluctuations of the thermodynamic quantities of the SSK.